jordandelaney2018/KF6018_Semester-2-Group-Assignment/README.md

 * Moving targets using interpolation animation
 * Target collision, including score updates and arrows sticking into targets
 * Hub area which connects games together
-* Ui Features on hub area for insturctions and to link the features together
+* UI Features on hub area for insturctions and to link the features together
 * Scene Setup, Models and Particles

 ### Cuthbert Mutumbwa 16019711